 Recollecting herself, Janis couldn't help but stare at him with curiosity.
 "Eh?"
 Before she could ask what he was saying, the monk drew closer to her, and shocked, Janis closed her eyes.
 There was a brief moment when she felt him place something into her hair, mingled with the sound of her heart thumping deafeningly in her ears.

 Opening her eyes, she was about to ask him why he had placed something into her hair, but she was suddenly and once again baffled when he placed two fingers upon her forehead.
-Before she knew what to expect, he flicked her forehead, and the sheer force of his strength made her lose her grip.
+Before she knew what to expect, he flicked her forehead, and the sheer force of his strength made her lose her grip of the well.
 A scream escaped her when she found herself falling back into the well, only this time, the ladder was well out of her reach.

 Noticing a thicket of vines protruding from the top of the encasement, Janis climbed all the way to the rim and settled herself onto the grass beside it.
 From her seated position, she looked around, and instantly she realized she was no longer inside the well house, but instead she was in a forest.
 "Where am I?
-I was in that Shinto Shrine just a few minutes ago, but now … it looks like I'm in a completely different world.
-What's going on here?"
+I was in that Shinto Shrine just a few minutes ago, but now … it looks like I'm in a completely different world."

 Pushing branches away, Janis hurriedly ran towards the giant shrub.
 Birds chirped and sang, and butterflies fluttered around the flowers nearby.
 Perhaps there were people who could help her out, and maybe she'd get some information about her whereabouts.